Mui-Hoon/ID-Assignment1-2021/README.md

 One or two paragraphs providing an overview of your project.
 Tell us about your project.

+_below info is adopted from Malcolm's readme file. update needed_

 Essentially, this part is your sales pitch.

 ## Design Process